 On this island, you can bump into not only a few kangaroos, but sea lions, koalas, penguins, wallabies and other strange Aussie wildlife.

 Bushwalk in Wilpena Pound

-Located in the Flinders Ranges, this natural amphitheatre spans almost 8,000 hectares.
+Located in the Ikara-Flinders Ranges National Park, this natural amphitheatre spans almost 8,000 hectares.

 Wilpena Pound resembles a 17-kilometre-long by eight-kilometre-wide half-broken bowl.
 It covers an area eight times the size of Uluru.